 About the Cellar to Attic Guided Tour

-This tour allows guests to get an in-depth look at the home itself.
+This tour allows guests to get an in-depth look at the main house itself.
 Guests can explore the expansive brick-foundation manor as well as two additional slave cabins that were built during its time as a rice plantation.
 On this unique tour, guests will learn all about the families who called Hopsewee Plantation home and learn about the slaves that worked the plantation.
 During this tour, guests can watch 'When Rice was King' and 'Kings to Slaves' at River Oak Cottage Library.
 This guided tour lasts approximately 1 hour.

 About the Gullah Geechee Tour

 The slaves at Hopsewee Plantation had a vast culture and history that has not been erased with time.
-At Hopsewee, guests can embark upon the Gullah Geechee tour to learn about the African American experiences, how they shaped the plantation, and how they lived.
+At Hopsewee, guests can embark upon the Gullah Geechee tour to learn about the West African slaves' experiences, how they shaped the plantation, and how they lived.
 Your guide, Zenobia Harper, shares interesting information during this intriguing and sobering half-hour tour.

 - What is included in the admission price?